ashwin-prabhu/smart-pill-box-esp32-android-app/README.md

-# 🩺 Smart Pill Box – IoT-Based Medication Adherence System
+# 🩺 Smart Pill Box – IoT-Based Medication Adherence System (Patented Project)

 ## Overview
 The Smart Pill Box is an IoT-enabled embedded system designed to improve medication adherence through automated reminders and real-time intake tracking.
 It integrates a microcontroller-based hardware unit with an Android mobile application to ensure users follow prescribed medication schedules accurately.